Nostalgia – a Problem or a Solution?

 Psychoanalytic understanding of Nostalgia:

 Psychoanalysts have viewed nostalgia as incomplete mourning, an attempt to re-enact reunion with the lost object.
 It arises from a thwarted desire to regress to the early stages of life.
 It is a bittersweet pleasure tarnished with the adult knowledge of loss.
 Although the nostalgic fantasy renders the imagined-self back through reverie to a particular situation representing an imagined situation, the fantasy is passive and devoid of a sense of internal agency.
-In her description of nostalgia as the “desire for desire” Stewart illuminated the inactivity and stasis of the nostalgia state.[8]
+In a description of nostalgia as the “desire for desire,” Stewart illuminated the nature of nostalgics state as inactivity and stasis.[8]

 Geachan viewed nostalgia “as a relationship to a lost object which avoids mourning and subsequent internalization of the object”.[1]
 Werman has discussed nostalgia as a substitute for mourning, as an attempted mastery through idealization and displacement of a painful past, as resistance in analysis, and as a counterphobic mechanism.
 Nostalgia not only serves as a screen memory, but may also be said to operate as a screen affect.[1]

-The urge to hold on to the object that cannot be mourned precludes investment in a new object.
+The downside of nostalgia is that the urge to hold on to the object that cannot be mourned precludes investment in a new object.
 Holding on to the nostalgic memory is symbolic of holding on to the image of a lost mother.
 The nostalgic object—the mother—is perceived as a needed object for transformation.

 Some authors have believed that for nostalgia to be normal, it must contain a depressive component that is related to the recognition that the past is irrevocable.
 In its pathological form, the mood contains only the elated aspects without the acceptance of loss, or what could be described as bittersweet sentiment.[9]